 While it’s clear we have a love affair for this creamy dressing, not all ranch is created equal.
 When comparing fresh refrigerated dressing brands and restaurant dressings prepared on site to pre-packaged ranch dressing that sits on grocery store shelves, the result is clear.
 Consumers prefer the taste and texture of the dairy-based, fresh brands much more than their preservative-packed counterparts.

 Unfortunately, what they don’t prefer is the increased fat and calorie content and the limited shelf life that often comes with them.

 Full-Fat vs. Low-Fat Salad Dressing

-Classic ranch dressing recipes contain a perfect blend of spices including onion powder, garlic powder, parsley, chives, salt and pepper.
-Of course, you can’t forget the savory ingredients such as full-fat buttermilk, sour cream and sometimes mayonnaise or olive oil.
-It’s these savory ingredients that give ranch dressing its creamy texture and mouthfeel…but also stack on the fat and calories.
+Classic homemade ranch dressing recipes contain a perfect blend of spices including onion powder, garlic powder, dried dill or fresh dill, parsley, chives, salt and pepper.
+Of course, you can’t forget the savory ingredients such as full-fat buttermilk, heavy cream, sour cream and sometimes mayonnaise or olive oil.
+Some formulators step outside tradition by formulating a tangy Greek yogurt ranch dressing.
+It’s these savory ingredients that give it that signature creamy texture and mouthfeel…but also stack on the fat and calories.

-Because many low-fat salad dressing formulations end up replacing fat with a litany of questionable ingredients, they end up being anything but “healthy” in the eyes of medical professionals and discerning consumers.
+Because many low-fat salad dressing formulations end up replacing fat with a litany of questionable ingredients, the nutrition facts reveal that they are anything but “healthy” in the eyes of medical professionals and discerning consumers.

-But many food and beverage manufacturers have met the challenge through the use of all-natural whey protein concentrate as an alternative to cream, oil, sour cream and other high-fat ingredients in their salad dressing formulations.
+But other food and beverage manufacturers have met the challenge of formulating a shelf-stable and healthy ranch dressing.
+They use all-natural whey protein concentrate as an alternative to cream, oil, sour cream and other high-fat ingredients in their salad dressing formulations.

 How All-Natural Whey Protein Improves Nutrition, Taste and Texture